naymspace/backpex/guides/live_resource/user-preferences.md

 ## Ecto adapter recipes

 Backpex ships the adapter behavior but not an Ecto adapter, because the right table shape depends on how your app already organizes user data.
-Below are two complete recipes — pick whichever matches your schema.
+The generic key/value implementation below is complete; the following prefix-to-column section is a design variant for adapting it to an existing settings table.

 ### Recipe A — generic key/value table